 Priestley here suggests that an early form of fantasy role-playing developed in the UK independently of D&D, using a descendant of Western Gunfight Wargame Rules.
 The gameplay still used miniatures, and it is unclear to what extent it involved a one-to-one relationship between players and characters, but it evidently incorporated some elements of role-playing.

 The chronology is important.
 Dave Arneson’s Blackmoor dungeon campaign began in 1971-1972.
-The publication of the original D&D rules was in 1974 (though GW did not sign its UK distribution agreement until 1975).
+The publication of the original D&D rules was in 1974 (though GW did not distribute it in the UK until 1975).
 If Priestley’s games took place early enough, it can be established not only that forms of role-playing emerged independently of D&D, but even that they predated D&D.

 Priestley refers to his initial wargames using “the early WRG rules”.
 These are Ancient Wargame Rules, by Bob O’Brien and Ed Smith, published by the Wargames Research Group (WRG) in 1969.
 Rick Priestley’s first year of secondary school, when he read The Hobbit, was in 1970-1971.
 He was aged “12 or 13”, when he read The Lord of the Rings, in 1971-1973.
 It seems, therefore, that he started playing his first fantasy games some time in or after 1971.